h8d13/Mbapyc/README.md

 A mix of bash, python and inline-C.

+- 2 Bash wrappers, one for setup, one for running.
 - Auto-update pip, create venv if it doesn't exist.
-- Check executable is acutally using venv, also elevated True/False
+- Check executable is actually using venv, also elevated True/False
-- Build temp `.so` files, run and clean-up
+- Build temp `.so` files, build using `gcc`, run and clean-up

 ## Usage